 With so many advances in technology, learning, and toy development, it comes as no surprise that parents are interested in purchasing electronic learning toys for their kids.
 Above all else, ...

-EdSource · School leaders grapple with Supreme Court decision on religious rights If parents want to help their babies learn to talk, they need to ditch the chattering electronic toys and bring back ...
+EdSource · Trump's cuts to Hispanic-Serving Institutions hit community college student programs hard If parents want to help their babies learn to talk, they need to ditch the chattering electronic ...

 The image is a familiar one in the age of the smartphone.
 A bunch of teenagers with their heads bowed, completely transfixed by the electronic gadgets in their hands.
 In 1980, however, it was ...